© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llangibby Castle (Castell Tregrug) is a scheduled monument protected by Cadw under reference MM109.
 View the official record →

-Llangibby Castle is a Norman motte-and-bailey fortress situated in Monmouthshire, South Wales.
+Llangibby Castle, also known as Castell Tregrug, is a medieval castle situated in Monmouthshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM109.

 Llangibby Castle (Castell Tregrug) dates from the medieval period, and is classified as a castle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llangibby Castle (Castell Tregrug) is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM109.